IrealiTY/destiny-clan-site/README.md

 Here are improvemets I want to make in the near future.

 * Break up the DestinyAPI class into smaller modules.
 Example: code related to the Destiny API Manifest should be put into its own module/class.
+* Application components are too tightly coupled, as they are defined in one docker-compose file.
+I should be able to deploy updates to the frontend/backend/Workers separately.
 * Tests.
 Jenkins should run these tests automatically as new code is committed to GitLab.
 * Container orchestration, instead of just relying on docker-compose for new deployments.
 * Optimize Dockerfiles across all containers to take advantage of build cache.